lukaszrychlowski/bandlet/README.md

 # bandlet
-Filtering different Kikuchi Lines from the EBSD patterns using Fourier transform.
+Filtering different Kikuchi Lines from the EBSD patterns using Fast Fourier Transform with Numpy.